keithw/tls13-spec/draft-ietf-tls-tls13.md

 the forward secrecy of data sent before the sender changed keys.

-If implementations independently send their own KeyUpdates with request_update set to "update_requested", and they cross in flight, then each side will also send a response, with the result that each side increments by two generations.
+If implementations independently send their own KeyUpdates with request_update set to "update_request", and they cross in flight, then each side will also send a response, with the result that each side increments by two generations.